jronallo/microdata_schemaorg_example/source/code4lib.html.md

 The user of a browser would only see the text "code4lib".
-The snippet provides more meaning for machines by asserting that there is an "unorganization" with the "eponym" "code4lib."
+The snippet provides more meaning for machines by asserting that there is an "unorganization" with the "eponym" of "code4lib."

 The `@itemscope` attribute creates an item and requires no value.
 The `@itemtype` attribute asserts that the type of thing being described is an "unorganization."
-The item has a single
+This item has a single
 key-value pair--the property "eponym" with a value of "code4lib."

 To make it clear to someone who thinks in JSON, here is what the item looks
 like: